seeess/AI-6th-Finger-Ring/README.md

 * The insert also has internal cones cut out for comfort, and an interal wedge cut at the slit so it is more comfortable.
 * Printed with 3 walls and no infill so it remains flexible and a little squishy

 I printed the top few dozen layers with a 0.12 layer height which helps with the nail detail and helps the finger come to a ponit.
+The seam is on the inside of the finger which should hide it a bit.
+If I had more time I'd work on reducing the appearance of the seam.
+I briefly played with scarf seams which didn't look good for this model and filament.
 This "fair skin" filament color is pretty white.
 You can paint it to better match your skin tone or nails